nizzaneela/Programming_error_explanation/README.md

+The published results look suspicious to me, but not egregious.
+I'll get p-values for them eventually and doubt they'll be extreme.
+I assume UCSD investigated the errors that were corrected, and didn't find anything.
+Maybe FOIA could turn up more, but

 The derivation of the Bayes factors is described over pages 11 to 14 of the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
 The approach is set out on page 11: